Kanaries/pygwalker/README.md

 OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# Resoruces
+# Resources

-+ Check out more resources about Graphic Walker on [Graphic Walker GitHub](https://github.com/Kanaries/Rath)
++ Check out more resources about Graphic Walker on [Graphic Walker GitHub](https://github.com/Kanaries/graphic-walker)
 + We are also working on [RATH](https://kanaries.net): an Open Source, Automate exploratory data analysis tool that redefines the workflow of data wrangling, exploration and visualization with AI-powered automation.
 Check out the [RATH website](https://kanaries.net) and [RATH GitHub](https://github.com/Kanaries/Rath) for more!
 + If you encounter any issues and need support, join our [Slack](https://join.slack.com/t/kanaries/shared_invite/zt-1k60sgaxu-aGcuS7CwGeJUccE61iGopg) or [Discord](https://discord.gg/Z4ngFWXz2U) channels.
 + Share pygwalker on these social media platforms: